verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 Create a multicluster Verrazzano installation with one admin and one managed cluster, and register the managed cluster, by following the instructions [here]({{< relref "/docs/setup/install/multicluster.md" >}}).

-Set up the following environment variables to point to the `kubeconfig` for the admin and managed clusters.
+Set up the following environment variables to point to the kubeconfig file for the admin and managed clusters.

 ```
 $ export KUBECONFIG_ADMIN=/path/to/your/adminclusterkubeconfig